 Environmental / behavioural component

 While there is no definitive cure for PCOS, many of the symptoms can be reduced or even eliminated through healthy lifestyle changes.
-In particular, losing weight and making sure to include plenty of high-fibre vegetables and wholegrains in your diet (as fibre helps the body eliminate excess hormones effectively) can be very helpful – and that’s under your control!
+In particular, losing weight and making sure to include plenty of high-fibre vegetables and wholegrain foods in your diet.
+Fibre helps the body eliminate excess hormones effectively) can be very helpful – and that’s under your control!
 We discuss these dietary and lifestyle changes in greater detail later in this article.